Our mission is to help you feel confident in your adult speech therapy job.

 Our Core Values

-2. LOVE YOURSELF.
-Practice self-compassion, self-care, and self advocacy by having healthy boundaries and stepping out of social roles that don’t serve you.
+Practice self-compassion and step out of social roles that don’t serve you.

-4. ENCOURAGE DIVERSITY.
-Respect others.
-Acknowledge that our field needs diverse leaders and voices and that they are just as competent and worthy as the traditional white, upper-middle class, straight, cisgender, paternalistic leadership.
+Respect others and recognize that our field needs diverse leaders who are just as competent and worthy as the status quo.